Arghh/Arghh.github.io/_posts/2015-09-14-Raspberry-Pi.md

 Over 3 years the Raspberry Pi has gotten more and more popular.
 In my home country even the Prime Minister attended the [project launch](https://www.raspberrypi.org/blog/raspberry-pi-in-estonia-project-launch/).

-In the light of that event I thought I'd write about the Pi a bit and also my new [Raspberry Pi 2](https://www.raspberrypi.org/products/model-b-plus/) arrived last week.
+Light of that event I thought I'd write about the Pi a bit AND of course because my new [Raspberry Pi 2](https://www.raspberrypi.org/products/model-b-plus/) arrived last week.

 **First things first.** The Pi is just the body of your project.
 You also need hands and maybe legs to make it function.
-You can buy a [starter kit](https://www.pretzellogix.net/2015/01/14/the-best-raspberry-pi-starter-kits-compared-and-reviewed/) or combine your own, like I did.
-The Pi needs power, network connection (wireless dongle or cable) and keyboard(optional mouse if you wanna use desktop) and a screen for you to see what's going on.
-Most of those things you probably have at home lying around or you can borrow them (monitor, mouse, keyboard) from other devices while you set your Pi up.
+You can buy a [starter kit](https://www.pretzellogix.net/2015/01/14/the-best-raspberry-pi-starter-kits-compared-and-reviewed/) or combine your own - like I did.
+The Pi needs power, network connection (*wireless dongle or cable*), SD-card for the OS, keyboard (*optional is the mouse, if you wanna use a desktop*) and a screen for you to see what's going on and the initial setup.
+Most of those things you probably have at home lying around or you can borrow them (*monitor, mouse, keyboard*) from other devices, while you set your Pi up.
+So you don't need that much.

-**Tip**: for power you can use any mini-usb smartphone charger, but make sure it not some cheap chinese remake, because the powerflow needs to be stable.
+**Tip**: for power you can use any mini-usb smartphone charger, but make sure it is not some cheap chinese remake, because the powerflow needs to be stable.
 Safe bet is to buy a 5V charger.

 **Seconds step** Pick an OS.
 There are a lot options.
 The [official ones](https://www.raspberrypi.org/downloads/) promoted by Pi Foundation and the self-made ones.
 I went with one lightweight self-made called [DietPi](http://dietpi.net/).